-You are encouraged to prepare for the interview, which can include, having discussions with dentists and oral health therapists, dental specialists and dental academics; observing a dental practitioner in a variety of practice settings; and hands-on experience e.g. dental assistant work.
-You are discouraged from reciting rehearsed responses.
+You are encouraged to prepare for the interview, but are discouraged from reciting rehearsed responses.
 Attempts at rehearsing for the interview often trigger 'rehearsed' replies rather than 'natural' responses, which can lessen your overall performance.
 The interviews are reviewed after each cycle and the content and conduct of interviews may change from one year to the next.
 The University of Adelaide does not endorse any commercially available preparation courses.